iit21110090/Fire-Resistant-Beam-/README.md

 # Fire-Resistant-Beam-
-Work on Theory and apply in real life
+Work on Theory and apply it in real life